Birds

 Toucans

 This may sound like an unusual name for a family of birds but it doesn't mean they have 'Soft' beaks.
 It actually refers to the type of food they eat!
 Birds in the Softbill family don't eat hard seeds they prefer soft fruits and insects hence the name!
 This is a very large family and contains birds of all shapes, sizes and colours including Turacos from Africa.
-These rainforest birds are very brightly coloured fruit eaters and our 4 species include the endangered Red Crested Turaco.
-Some of them are very tame and love to come down close to our visitors; sometimes you have to wonder who is looking at who!
+These rainforest birds are very brightly coloured fruit eaters and our 4 species include the endangered Red Crested Turaco!

 Flamingos are a popular sight in any zoo but did you know that they get their pink colouring from the shrimps they eat in the wild?
 We have to feed ours specially formulated food with added colour; otherwise we would have WHITE Flamingo!.

-Whilst you are watching our Flamingos you will see other wading birds living with them, including the Jacana or Lilly Trotter.
+Whilst you are watching our Flamingos you will see other wading birds living with them, including the Thick-knee and Egret.
 This bird has extremely long toes to help spread its body weight over Lilly leaves.
 This is so it can walk over them in search of food without sinking!
-Other unusual birds include our Guira Cuckoos, these strange looking birds have not needed to evolve much in thousands of years and still have wing claws that can be seen on the fossilised remains of prehistoric birds!

 Find out about how you can help protect endangered species through our animal adoption program here at Amazon World Zoo Park.
 Read more...